 Real Estate Investment Trusts are regulated by the Real Estate Investment Trust Act (Immobilien-Investmentfonds-Gesetz), which governs the determination of profits and taxation.
 An investment company holds the assets of the real estate investment trust as trustee for the investors.
 A Real Estate Investment Trust is treated as transparent for tax purposes.
 Therefore, the beneficiaries of the trust are subject to capital gains tax at a rate of 27.5%.
-If the beneficiary is a corporation, the corporate income tax is 24% (to be reduced to 23% from 2024).
+If the beneficiary is a corporation, the corporate income tax is 23%.
 The Real Estate Investment Trust can be used for a wide range of public investors (open trust) or for a limited number of beneficiaries (closed trust).